vercel/commerce/README.md

 #### Features Available

 The following features can be enabled or disabled.
 This means that the UI will remove all code related to the feature.
-For example: Turning `cart` off will disable Cart capabilities.
+For example: turning `cart` off will disable Cart capabilities.

 - cart
 - search